hhas/entoli/README.txt

     if 2 + 2 = 4 do
       say "Reality OK."
-    end else do
+    done else do
-      say "Must be Monday.", quit.
+      say "Must be a Monday!"
-    end
+      quit
+    done

   is sugar for: